mainwp/mainwp-child/readme.txt

 * Fixed: Timeout error for the stats child data function
 * Fixed: An error with the Synchronous XMLHttpRequest for tracker.js
 * Fixed: Expert settings options for the UpdraftPlus Extension
-* Fixed: Calculation error for the PHP Memory Limit, PHP Max Upload Filesize and PHP Post Max Size checks
+* Fixed: Calculation error for the PHP Memory Limit, PHP Max Upload Filesize, and PHP Post Max Size checks

 = 2.0.18 - 5-30-15 =
 * Fixed: False malware alert

 = 2.0.17 - 5-23-15 =
-* Fixed: Bug where some premium plugin didn't update
+* Fixed: Bug where some premium plugins didn't update
 * Fixed: Bug where some Favicons didn't display correctly
 * Fixed: Bug where relative links didn't show correctly in posts